nfriedly/nfriedly.com/src/documents/projects/0000-079-candy-machine.html.md

   - hardware
   - Arduino
   - Python
+  - JavaScript
 ---

 We built a Watson-powered candy machine for IBM's 2016 InterConnect event: it gives either sweet or sour candy depending on if one said nice things or mean things.

-I worked on primarily the hardware side, rebuilding the candy machines and programing an Arduino and a Motor Shield to control them.
+I worked on both the hardware side, programing an Arduino and a Motor Shield to control the machines, and the software side developing the Watson Speech JS SDK that was used to capture and transcribe the user's voice.
-There was also a python script running in the background that orchestrated everything.
+There was also a python script running in the background that orchestrated everything